txt/se21/docs/syllabus.md

      - Short-term illness or injury
      - Death or serious illnesses in the family when documented appropriately.

-On top of that, Covid-related issues will, of course, also be excused (e.g. Difficulties in getting child care for the meeting times).
+On top of that, Covid-related issues will, of course, also be excused.

+(And no where on that list is "I have to go to a wedding in India".)

 ### Expected Workload